 NZTE works directly with approximately 130 New Zealand agritech companies, primarily supporting individual businesses' global growth strategies.
 They have supported the staging of, or New Zealand participation in, a number of events and workshops, both in New Zealand and internationally.
-This includes supporting New Zealand agritech businesses at Irish Plough, Agroleite Brazil, Dairy Day in the UK and many more.
+This includes supporting New Zealand agritech businesses at the Irish Ploughing Championships, Agroleite Brazil, Dairy Day in the UK and many more.
 NZTE also runs market research into specific markets for the benefit of the agritech sector as a whole.
-NZTE manages the International Growth Fund, supporting NZ businesses including in the agritech sector, through co-investment in international growth projects that will have a positive impact on the New Zealand economy.
+NZTE manages the International Growth Fund, supporting New Zealand businesses, including in the agritech sector, through co-investment in international growth projects that will have a positive impact on the New Zealand economy.